Prototyping

 Introduction

-In the previous chapters you developed a macro module with User Interface and Python scripting.
-In this step you will see how to implement an automated test to verify and validate the Requirements defined in Overview.
+In the previous chapters you developed a macro module with a user interface and Python scripting.
+In this step you will see how to implement an automated test to verify and validate the requirements defined in Overview.

 Create a new and empty network and save it as .mlab file.
 Remember the location.